-their skills and capacities in developing their small-scale businesses.
+Low potential negative impact.
+Through this project, women's involvement is increasingly encouraged to improve knowledge and skills.
+In addition, the program provides opportunities for women to develop their skills and capacities in developing their small-scale businesses.
 The principle of gender equality and women's empowerment in project activities is designed using the integrated gender plan as a safeguard that sees the maximum possible proportion of involvement between men and women in all project activities.

-Component Potensial risk Level Mitigation

-Component 3 Women's participation and Low Apply consistency in the

-involvement in each project proportion of women's and

-activity.
-Women get fewer men's involvement in project
+Component Potensial risk Level Mitigation Component 3 Women's participation and involvement in each project activity.
+Women get fewer opportunities than men due to the influence of community culture Low Apply consistency in the proportion of women's and men's involvement in project activities

-opportunities than men due activities

-to the influence of

-community culture